Women's Australian rules football: AFLW National league

+A national competition backed by the AFL began in 2017 with eight teams and by 2022 all 18 AFL clubs have fielded an AFLW team.
+The AFLW has attracted an audience of more than 1 million attendees and 2 million viewers and has managed to maintain high interest despite moving to primarily ticketed and subscription broadcasting models.
+It consistently ranks in the top three (alongside cricket and netball) most watched women's sporting competitions in Australia.

 National Championships

 Women's Football Australia were responsible for the annual AFL Women's National Championship, which ran from 1992 to 2015.
 After the 2015 edition, the AFL arranged the 2016 Exhibition Series and announced the formation of the AFLW in September 2016: with this, the raison d'etre for the Championship and Women's Football Australia ceased to exist, and they were dissolved.

 In its history, eleven teams - two from Victoria (a senior team and an under-19s team), and single teams from the ACT, Northern Territory, New South Wales, South Australia, Western Australia, the Australian Defence Force, Queensland, Papua New Guinea and Tasmania - participated, with Victoria winning all of the championships (all but one by their senior team).

 International competition

 There was a women's division at the 2008 Australian Football International Cup with Australia, US, Canada and Papua New Guinea competing.
 There is also International Rules Football with a women's Australia women's international rules football team competing against the Ireland women's international rules football team.
 The 2006 tour helped to lift the profile of the sport slightly in Australia.

 The first ever full international was held between the US "Freedom" and Team Canada in Vancouver on Saturday 4 August 2007.
 The US Freedom toured Australia in August 2009 playing teams in Sydney, Cairns, Bendigo, and Melbourne over an 8-day period.

 Papua New Guinea's national team, the "Kurakums", competed in the AFL Women's National Championship before the Championship was dissolved in 2015.